Rim Overlook and Navajo Knobs | Capitol Reef

 Looking south into Cohab Canyon

-Rim Overlook and Navajo Domes is a great hike to get out and stretch your legs on easy terrain.
-The hike can be done to the Rim Overlook (4.5 miles round trip) or stretched out to the Navajo Knobs (around 10 miles round trip).
-The trail meanders up at a gradual, but consistent pace, gaining about 1600' of elevation.
+Rim Overlook and Navajo Knobs is a great hike to get out and stretch your legs on easy terrain.
+The hike can be done to the Rim Overlook (4.5 miles round trip) or stretched out to the Navajo Knobs (around 9 miles round trip).
+The trail meanders up at a gradual but consistent pace, gaining about 1600' of elevation.
+It feels relentless on the way up but is still one of my favorite hikes in the park.
 I recommend this hike as a nice fall hike, overlooking the colorful leaves in Fruita.
-Though the Navajo Knobs is a fair distance, it is a worthwhile hike with breathtaking views along the way.
+On my last trip, I started at first light, just when it was light enough to see the trail without a headlamp.
+Hiking up as the light starts illuminating the park was magic!
+As a bonus, you are likely to have the trail mostly to yourself.

 Note: The trail was closed in 2013 due to rockfall danger, but is currently open.
 Hickman Bridge is a short side trip off this trail, and worth stopping at.